Baking Powder and Baking Soda

 You need this additional ingredient in the recipe to react with the baking soda, creating carbon dioxide and allowing your baked good to rise.
 This is called a leavening agent.

 Baking soda is 3-4 times stronger than baking powder.
-Do not over use this ingredient.
-Too much baking soda means there will be leftover baking soda in the recipe.
-This will create a metallic taste in the baked good.
+Do not overuse this ingredient.
+Too much baking soda means leftover baking soda in the recipe, creating a metallic taste in the baked good.

 Rule of thumb: 1/4 teaspoon of baking soda per 1 cup of flour in a recipe is usually sufficient.

 Baking powder contains baking soda.
-Baking powder is made of a mixture of baking soda, cream of tartar, and on occasion cornstarch.
-Most baking powder sold is double acting.
+Baking powder is made of a mixture of baking soda, cream of tartar, and on occasion, cornstarch.

-The first leavening occurs when baking powder gets wet, for example when you combine the dry and wet ingredients in the recipe.
+The first leavening occurs when baking powder gets wet, for example, when you combine the dry and wet ingredients in the recipe.

 The second leavening occurs when the baking powder is heated in the oven.

-Another reason to use both baking powder and baking soda is because they affect both browning and flavor Baking powder and baking soda, both can settle down in their containers over time.
-It’s recommended to shake it up or give it a stir, then use a measuring spoon, to lightly scoop it out of the container.
-Use a knife (or the container if it has a leveler) to level it off.
+Another reason to use baking powder and baking soda is that they affect both browning and flavor.
+Baking powder and baking soda can settle in their containers over time.
+Shaking it up or stirring it, then using a measuring spoon to scoop it out of the container lightly, is recommended.
+Use a knife (or the container with a leveler) to level it off.